 But that’s exactly the problem.
 None of us are perfect, least of all our kids.
 We all have our shortcomings, and we focus on them when we compare.

-Worse, we forget their amazing skills when all we see are the areas they’re lacking or different in.
-A boy tinkering with the underside of a car speaks amazing talents.
-One that I might’ve overlooked if all I could wonder is why he’s not riding it.
+Worse, we forget their amazing skills and different strengths when all we see are the areas they’re lacking.
+A boy tinkering with the underside of a car speaks of amazing talents—those I might’ve overlooked if all I could wonder was why he was not riding it.

 How comparisons can be useful

-Rather than comparing kids only to feel like we’ve failed, we can use comparisons as a way to introduce new skills and interests.
+Rather than comparing kids only to feel like we’ve failed somehow, we can use comparisons as a way to introduce new skills and interests.

-For instance, I recently read about a mom who showed her toddler how to slice a banana.
-I didn’t pressure my toddler to slice every bunch of banana or worry whether he’s set back because he has yet to slice his own food.
-Instead, I found a plastic knife and showed him how fun slicing one of his favorite fruits can be.
+For instance, a friend might mention that she showed her toddler how to slice a banana.
+Don’t turn around and pressure yours to slice every banana at home, or worry whether he’s set back because he has yet to slice his food.
+Instead, find a child-friendly knife and show her how fun slicing fruit can be.

-So yes, notice what other kids are doing and even introduce those skills to our own, but try not to worry if they don’t get it or have no interest.
+So yes, notice what other kids are doing and introduce those skills, but don’t worry if she doesn’t get it right away or shows no interest (yet).

 We can’t avoid comparing kids, no matter how much we try.
-It’s not so much about avoiding it altogether but being mindful if you catch yourself.
-Notice what you’re doing and hopefully you won’t act on them.
+It’s not so much about avoiding it altogether but being mindful if you catch yourself in the act.

-After three kids, I can attest that children reach milestones on a wide range.
+After three kids, I can attest that kids reach milestones on a wide range.
 One child walked early but spoke later.
 Another spoke early but walked later.
-Comparing kids—and worrying about the comparison—does little to change anything.
+Comparing kids—and worrying about the difference—does little to change anything.

-In the moment, we think these shortcomings or differences will last forever, but they rarely do.
-Kids outgrow tantrums, amaze us with their skills and eventually meet their milestones.
+And comparisons don’t shine a light on all the other ways they’re amazing, then and now.
+At the moment, we think these shortcomings or differences will last forever, but they rarely do.
+They’ll outgrow tantrums, amaze us with their skills, and eventually meet their benchmarks.

-They even learn how to behave like perfect party hosts, no tantrums whatsoever.
+They even learn how to behave like perfect party hosts, with no tantrums whatsoever.